Commercial Roof Inspection Guide: Protecting Your Business

 Repair Damage Promptly

-Small issues like cracks or minor leaks might not seem urgent, but they can quickly escalate into severe problems.
-Address these as soon as they are identified.
+Small issues like cracks or leaks might not seem urgent, but they can quickly escalate into severe problems.
+Roof leaks should be addressde as soon as they are identified.

 Document All Inspections and Repairs